hiamjoseph/Writeups_EASY/Verify/Solution.md

 # Verify_FORENSICS

-Verify is the first challenge i solved, it is part of the _FORENSICS_ chanlenges.
+Verify was the first challenge i solved, it is part of the _FORENSICS_ chanlenges.

-_People keep trying to trick my players with imitation flags.
+**People keep trying to trick my players with imitation flags.
 I want to make sure they get the real thing!
-I'm going to provide the SHA-256 hash and a decrypt script to help you know that my flags are legitimate._
+I'm going to provide the SHA-256 hash and a decrypt script to help you know that my flags are legitimate.**

 From the challenge description, we see a couple of keywords, that were new to me;